 I have a daughter, Ashley, who I love dearly... and I have Megan, the closest thing I have to "daughter number 2".
 When Krista decided to start her family, Oasis found itself once again without a producer.
 And that's not good.
 Megan was working at a post production house across town learning how to edit and making chump change.
 She had no production experience but she had potential.
 We could all see that.
 I decided to take a chance and hire her as our new producer.
 Mainly I did it based on interviewing her and getting a feel for her work ethic.
-She was a self motivated, driven, organized, project oriented woman, eager to learn and to please.
+She is a self motivated, driven, organized, project oriented woman, eager to learn and to please.
 Oasis was no longer a slow and sleepy production company.
 We were rocking it by this time and there was no room for mistakes.
 Megan hit the road running and never stopped.
 If I ever become President, chances are she will be my VP.
-Chances are I'd be assassinated and then she'd be President... and trust me she'll do fine.
+Chances are I'd be assassinated and then she'd be President... and trust me... you'll be in good hands.
 You don't normally love the people you work with, but I love Megan.
 She protects me.
 She can finish my sentences.
 She knows my business and my business mannerisms.
 I trained her and I trust her.
-We have been through a lot together and I would take a bullet for her, as I believe she would for me.
+We have been through a lot together both personally and professionally and I would take a bullet for her, as I believe she would for me.
 After two decades, she is still my producer.

 I could probably write five pages on Vaughan.
 She was Oasis' first full time employee, and the most valuable.
 She wore a lot of hats working for me, especially when money was tight.
 She was my right hand man (woman).
 Eventually, she became my executive producer and sales rep. But she was so much more than that.
 You hear people talk about their "work wives" and "work husbands"?
 Well, Vaughan was mine.
 She was my sense of reason and calm in sometimes stormy seas... and frankly made me not only a better filmmaker but a better person.
 Together, we saw each other through good times and bad, travelled the country shooting commercials, had some fun and yes... made some money.
 The day she decided to retire was a sad day for me.
 I decided not to replace her because frankly she could not be replaced.
 In leaving, she was unknowingly instrumental in pushing me in the direction of ramping down my big production company and pursuing only the jobs I wanted to do without the overhead and pressure of always having to fund a production company... a boutique company.... which looking back on, was one of the smartest things I have ever done.
 I truly love Vaughan.